Romanhan/MyFinancialApp/README.md

 My first project.
 Simple app to keep track of expenses with UI.

-It's Java project that a wrote from scratch, with UI on Swing.
+It's Java project that a wrote from scratch, with UI.
 I tried to develop from diagram to working app.
 Here I used GitHub to work with my project, add branches, modify and marge, used two computers to get experience of real life project.
-Working version is ready, and now my family and I are starting to use it and collect feedback.
+Working version is ready, and now I'm starting to use it and collect feedback.

+What I used on this project:
+UI is on Swing.
+Database is H2 embedded.
+JUnit to test.
+Maven for load dependencies.

 Version 0.1
 Can't save information after closing the app.